 If you have received your physiotherapy education outside of Canada, please visit the Internationally Educated Professionals portion of this website for information on how to become registered and licensed with the College of Physiotherapists of Manitoba (CPM).

 If you fail to complete the Clinical Evaluation within the allotted time frame, the College of Physiotherapists of Manitoba (CPM) will remove you from the Exam Candidate Register and you will no longer be registered to legally practice in Manitoba.
-For more information on this roster, please click here.
+For more information on this roster, please visit the following page: Process for New Canadian Graduates.

-If you are transferring from another province or are a new registrant, to review tasks required for registration, please click here.
+If you are transferring from another province or are a new registrant, to review tasks required for registration, please visit the following page: Registered in Canada/Active Practice.

-If you are transferring from the In-Active Roster to the Active Roster, click here
+If you are transferring from the In-Active Roster to the Active Roster, please visit the following page: Active Practice – Transfer from In-active.

-If you are transferring from the In-Active Roster to the Active Roster, click here
+If you are transferring from the In-Active Roster to the Active Roster, please visit the following page: Active Practice – Transfer from In-active.

 Registration on the Temporary Register is available to physiotherapists currently registered in another jurisdiction requiring temporary entry to Manitoba for the following purposes: